 4. Reward and recognize values

-Rewarding and recognizing employees who are exemplifying your values will motivate them to continue doing so.
+Rewarding and recognizing employees who exemplify your values will motivate them to continue doing so.
 Calling out positive action and showing your employees that you value their contribution will ensure they continue to uphold your values in their work.

 One of the newest ideas is to take incentive programs and make them personal.
-Platforms such as BlueBoard offers everything from building a DIY backyard greenhouse to swimming with dolphins as a way to recognize employees, giving them a chance to choose their own rewards.
+Platforms such as BlueBoard offer everything from building a DIY backyard greenhouse to swimming with dolphins as a way to recognize employees, giving them a chance to choose their rewards.